Idaho DUI | Per Se DUI Violation

-There are two theories under which any DUI case can be proven by the state: Per Se Theory and Non Per Se Theory.
+There are two theories under which any DUI case can be proven by the state.
+Through either the Per Se Theory and Non Per Se Theory.
 If you are charged with a DUI it is important that you understand the difference.

 Idaho "Per Se" DUI Violations

-"Per Se" is just Latin for "in and of itself" (I know, the use of Latin does not make the law "user friendly" when no one speaks Latin any more).
+The phrase "Per Se" is Latin for "in and of itself" (I know, the use of Latin does not make the law "user friendly" when no one speaks Latin any more).
 A Per Se DUI is the operating of a motor vehicle with a Blood Alcohol Content (BAC) of .08 or higher.
 This is the BAC set by the legislature to equal intoxication.

 This does not make your case hopeless, an experience DUI attorney will know many ways to defend against a "Per Se" DUI violation.